i18next/i18next-gitbook/principles/best-practices.md

 >
 > * [Jenny Reid](https://github.com/jennylreid)

-### Impact of Interpolation on localization
+### Implications of interpolation for localization

-When translating into other languages interpolation causes real problems.
-Fundamentally what interpolation does is concatenate pieces of text.
-English sentences split into sentence fragments and programmatcially constructed at runtime are difficult and sometimes impossible to translate, unless you have implemented multilingual grammar rules, which is rare.
+When translating into other languages, interpolation causes real problems.
+Fundamentally, what interpolation does is concatenate pieces of text.
+English sentences split into sentence fragments and programmatically constructed at runtime are difficult and sometimes impossible to translate, unless you have implemented multilingual grammar rules, which is rare.

-Use interpolation sparingly to minimize impact on localization.
-Interpolation cannot be avoided for values that can only be known at runtime, such as
+Use interpolation sparingly to minimize issues with localization.
+Interpolation cannot be avoided for values that can only be known at runtime, such as:

 * Time stamps
 * User-inputted data